billdenney/PKdata/README.md

   doses occurring in quick succession.
 * KI20160914 (not the real drug name) adjusted data illustrating single dosing.
-* Lipoic acid single-dose real data concentration over time.
+* Lipoic acid single-dose real data concentration over time and its NCA parameters as calculated by Kinetica and WinNonlin.
-* Xanthohumol and its metabolite isoxanthohumol single-dose real data with complex increases and decreases in concentration over time.
+* Xanthohumol and its metabolite isoxanthohumol single-dose real data with complex increases and decreases in concentration over time and their NCA parameters as calculated by Kinetica and WinNonlin.